kubernetes-sigs/cluster-api-provider-azure/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-title: 'Feature request'
-labels: feature
-about: Suggest an idea for this project.
+name: 'Bug report'
+about: Tell us about a problem you are experiencing.

 ---

-**Describe the solution you'd like**
+/kind bug

+**What steps did you take and what happened:**
-[A clear and concise description of what you want to happen.]
+[A clear and concise description of what the bug is.]

+**What did you expect to happen:**

 **Anything else you would like to add:**